 Preparing your first bikepacking trip – Practical guide

-With summer, sunny weekends and long days ahead, it's time to get started on something you've been wanting to do for some time: bikepacking!
-But where to start?
-Follow the guide I've prepared for you!
+With summer here—and its sunny weekends and longer days—it’s time to try something that’s been catching your eye for a while: bikepacking!
+But where do you start?
+Follow the guide I've put together for you!

 Caroline Prigent